 We have all been through times in our lives where we could benefit from talking to someone.
 At Quiet Mind Therapy Services, we are honored to be that person to you.
 We truly believe you can get over the difficult time you are having, and gain skills to better manage.
-Maybe you have been in therapy before, and are tired of focusing on the past?
+Maybe you have been in therapy or counseling before, and are tired of focusing on the past?
 Our goal at Quiet Mind Therapy Services is helping you to move forward and solve the issues, not just talk about them.
 At Quiet Mind Therapy Services, the therapists and clients all work through and believe in ACCEPT: Acceptance, Commitment, Compassion, Empathy, Perseverance, and Tolerance.
 These are the core values that make for a strong therapeutic relationship, and allow people to move towards overall wellness.
 Asking for help is the hardest part, we have all been there.
 But you deserve it, we all deserve it.
 We really look forward to meeting you!!

 Who Do We Help?

 At Quiet Mind Therapy Services, we are a multi-specialist group of therapists who are trained in helping adults, couples and adolescents with various issues.
-Our therapists have a specific niche that they are very passionate about and extensively trained in.
-We work with trauma, anxiety, life transition, depression, grief and loss, marital strain, coping with chronic illnesses,etc. Our staff are all licensed to provide you services to help you get well!
+Our staff have a specific niche that they are very passionate about and extensively trained in.
+We work with trauma, anxiety, life transition, depression, grief and loss, marital strain, coping with chronic illnesses, etc. Our staff are all licensed to provide you services to help you get well!
 All new clients coming into care will be able to speak to our New Client Specialist about your goals, to ensure that you receive the most qualified therapist within the practice to help with your issue.